inamcode-hub/beaglebone/docs/project-setup.md

-# IoT Project Setup with Docker, Kubernetes, GitHub, CircleCI, and AWS
+# IoT Project Setup with Docker, GitHub, and GitHub Actions

 ## Overview

-This document outlines the setup for our IoT project using Docker, Kubernetes, BeagleBone, GitHub, CircleCI, and AWS.
+This document outlines the setup for our IoT project using Docker, BeagleBone, GitHub, and GitHub Actions.
 The project involves continuous deployment of an Express.js application to BeagleBone devices.

 ## Tools and Services

 1. **GitHub**: For version control and collaboration.
 2. **Docker**: To containerize the application.
 3. **Docker Hub**: To store and manage Docker images.
-4. **CircleCI**: For continuous integration and continuous deployment (CI/CD).
+4. **GitHub Actions**: For continuous integration and continuous deployment (CI/CD).
-5. **Kubernetes (K8s)**: For automating deployment, scaling, and management of containerized applications.
-6. **AWS**: To host the Kubernetes cluster using Amazon EKS (Elastic Kubernetes Service).
-7. **BeagleBone**: IoT devices where the application will be deployed.
+5. **BeagleBone**: IoT devices where the application will be deployed.

 ## Accounts and Credentials